5 BPM systems for your business: automation, case studies, and ROI

 10. The cloud version costs from $20 per user per month.

-12. The on-premise version costs a one-time $50,000 — best suited to companies with more than 100 users.
+12. The on-premise version requires a one-time $50,000 payment and is best for companies with more than 100 users.

 13. The system suits small and medium enterprises (up to 250 employees) starting with automation: startups, trading companies and manufacturers with clear, repetitive operations.